 I understand where it comes from, as the generic American diet is MEAT-MEAT-MEAT focused, and meat is packed with protein.
 Boom, logic.
 However, I think I speak for the majority of vegetarians when I say that we know what we’re doing, we know what foods are rich in protein, and we’re often more focused on creating balanced meals than the average meat eater.

-Take this burger for example, which has 25 (!!!) grams of protein in every damn patty.
-It’s hearty, rich, spicy, and downright irresistible when slathered in a smooth roasted red pepper sauce.
+Take this burger for example, which has 11 grams of protein in every damn patty.
+Add a whole wheat burger bun, and your meal climbs up to about 17 grams of protein.
+The burger is hearty, rich, spicy, and downright irresistible when slathered in a smooth roasted red pepper Greek yogurt sauce.

 Since vegans get even more grief about protein than I do, I decided to really drive home the plant-based protein point by making the patty completely vegan.
 Simply leave off the sauce (and top with avocado instead-yum!), for a vegan, high-protein meal.
 For gluten-free folks, put the patty between a gluten-free bun and you’re golden.